A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 December, 1964 - late 1965

 Who better to occupy WPOP's overnight hours than Jonathan Dark?
 He replaced Jerry Gordon and was replaced by Stan Douglas.
 Jonathon was just sixteen when he started in radio.
-Art Wander brought him to Hartford from KBGO in Waco, TX.
+Program director Art Wander brought him to Hartford from KBGO in Waco, TX.

 In February 2006 Jonathan was inducted into the Country Music DJ Hall of Fame.
 He lives in Nashville (e-mail).
 (7/31/08)